chriskyfung/chriskyfung.github.io/_posts/molecular_dynamics/2015-12-02-template-OVITO-python-modifier.md

 tags: [OVITO, Python, Molecular dynamics]
 ---

-OVITO 2.6.0 allows users to program their own modifier in Python.
+[OVITO](https://www.ovito.org/) 2.6.0 allows users to program their own modifier in Python.
 Here provides a template including the common headers and a for-loop for per-particle assignment.

+*[OVITO]: Open Visualization Tool

 <!--more-->